 PMR treatment focuses on reducing pain and inflammation and easing stiffness, achiness, fatigue and fever.
 Treatment includes anti-inflammatory medication and exercise.

-PMR will eventually go away, but this may take up to five years.
+With treatment, PMR symptoms usually lessen or go away within days.
+Without treatment, they may go away after a year but could take up to five years or more.
 Proper nutrition, activity, rest and following medication regimens are important for managing the condition.
 Once stiffness goes away, a person can return to daily activities, including exercise, as tolerated.